Global Languages and Cultural Studies

 Requirements

-The Department of Global Languages and Cultural Studies offers two tracks and three Interdisciplinary minors:
+The Department of Global Languages and Cultural Studies offers two tracks and two Interdisciplinary minors:

-- Language and Culture-Track majors and minors are available in French, Japanese and Spanish for students interested in developing their language proficiency while studying in-depth the cultures associated with these languages.
+- A major in Spanish is available through the Language and Culture track.
+Minors are available in French and Spanish for students interested in developing their language proficiency while studying the cultures associated with these languages.
 For these majors and minors students take courses primarily in the target language on campus and at study abroad sites.

-Double majors or a major and minor within the GLCS Department are encouraged and up to 13 credits may be applied to two majors and up to 8 credits may be applied to a major and a minor; however, the language for each program must be different.
+Majors and minors within the GLCS Department are encouraged and up to 8 credits may be applied to a major and a minor; however, the language for each program must be different.

-The majors in the Global Language and Culture Studies Department are completed in 3 steps:
+The majors in the Global Languages and Cultural Studies Department are completed in 3 steps:

 - Preparation to effectively benefit from experiences abroad;